Architecture

 Data Sovereignty

 Both sides control their data.
-Buyers keep behavioral data private.
-Sellers keep inventory and pricing private.
+Sellers keep inventory and pricing private and price on demand, inventory, and the session's declared constraints, never on buyer behavior.
 Neither side is forced to expose data to platforms.

 Neutral Brokerage